thoeve/ptnotifications/README.md

 - PT Notifications has support for both Discord and Telegram.
 - Runs on Windows, Linux and macOS.
 - Sends detailed buy and sell notifications.
 Including DCA, profit in dollars and more
-- Sends update notifications when there is a new Profit Trailer release.
+- Sends update notifications when there is a new ProfitTrailer release.
 - Sends Sell Only Mode notifications
-- Sends notifications when Profit Trailer runs into a error.
+- Sends notifications when ProfitTrailer runs into a error.

 #### Commands
 - [/update] Sends list of options